 The plan area consists of community and regional parks and trails and provincial and federal parks.
 Community parks and trails consist of land dedicated as park at the time of subdivision or land acquired by the regional district for community or regional park purposes.
 These parks provide residents with nature preservation, children's playground areas and space for organized sports and other forms of outdoor recreation.
 They vary in size and are often situated in or adjacent to residential areas.
-The Cowichan Valley Trail (part of the Trans Canada Trail, since 2016 also known as "The Great Trail") is also located in the plan area and is a regional trail.
+The Cowichan Valley Trail (part of the Trans Canada Trail, since 2016, also known as "The Great Trail") is also located in the plan area and is a regional trail.
 Provincial and federal parks are larger and have more appeal to people on a provincial, national and international scale.
-There are four provincial parks and one federal park reserve in the plan area-Cowichan River Provincial Park, Gordon Bay Provincial Park, Carmanah Walbran Provincial Park, Nitinat River Provincial Park and a portion of Pacific Rim National Park reserve.
-These parks are designated as Parks.
+There are four provincial parks and one federal park reserve in the plan area.